-The consensus for healthy women with no predisposing conditions, is to delay your period for up to two weeks with Norethisterone unless otherwise stated by your Doctor.
-If you have certain conditions such as endometriosis, abnormal or painful periods, the doctor can recommend medication to provide relief using Norethisterone or oral contraceptives.
+For healthy women with no predisposing conditions, it is safe to delay your period for up to two weeks with Norethisterone unless otherwise stated by your Doctor.
+Here are some important things to keep in mind: -

-It is generally not dangerous to delay your menstruation for short durations of time with Norethisterone.
-It is not recommended delaying your period for more than 2 weeks with Norethisterone.
-If you are taking oral contraceptives to delay your period, it is recommended to only take back-to-back pills once unless otherwise stated by your doctor.
+It is generally safe to delay your menstruation for short durations of time with Norethisterone.
+However, it is not recommended to delay your period for more than two weeks with Norethisterone.
+Here's what to keep in mind: -